Frequently Asked Questions - Requestors

 No, but we recommend searching the Watch File, a useful resource for locating author estates.

 Does the PLSclear database include titles published outside of the UK?

-Yes, the PLSclear database does contain details of titles published outside the UK.
+Yes, the PLSclear database contains details of titles published outside the UK.
 The database has over 50 million records of English-language titles published around the world.
 However not all overseas permissions requests can be facilitated via PLSclear.
 Contact our helpdesk (PLSclear@pls.org.uk) for further assistance.

 Can PLSclear help secure permission when a publisher has gone out of business?

 Possibly.
 If the publishers list was sold, you should be able to locate the current rights holder on PLSclear.
-If the copyright has reverted to the author, we will work with ALCS (the Authors Licensing and Collecting Society) to see whether we can forward the author's contact details to you.
+If the copyright has reverted to the author, we will work with ALCS (the Authors Licensing and Collecting Society) to see if they can forward on the permissions request to the author directly.